-- (i) Subject to this clause, where an employee, other than a casual, is absent from duty because of the death of a person and provides satisfactory evidence to the employer of such, the employee shall be entitled to be eavement leave as follows: - a) Up to four days paid bereavement leave upon the death of a member of the employee's immediate family; or - b) Up to two days paid bereavement leave upon the death of a member of the employee's extended family; - (ii) For the purposes of this clause, immediate family shall mean the following: - a) a spouse or de facto partner of the employee; - b) a child of the employee - c) a parent of the employee - d) a sibling of the employee - e) a grandchild of the employee - f) a child of the spouse or de facto partner of the employee - g) a parent of the spouse or de facto partner of the employee - h) a sibling of the spouse or de facto partner of the employee; - i) a grandchild of the spouse or de facto partner of the employee; - j) a member of the employee's extended family living in the same domestic dwelling as the employee. - (iii) For the purposes of this clause, extended family shall mean the following:
+- (i) Subject to this clause, where an employee, other than a casual, is absent from duty because of the death of a person and provides satisfactory evidence to the Employer of such, the employee shall be entitled to be eavement leave as follows: - (a) Up to four days paid bereavement leave upon the death of a member of the employee's immediate family; or - (b) Up to two days paid bereavement leave upon the death of a member of the employee's extended family; - (ii) For the purposes of this clause, immediate family shall mean the following: - (a) a spouse or de facto partner of the employee; - (b) a child of the employee (including a miscarriage, or stillborn as defined in section 6 of the Paid Parental Leave Act 2010; - (c) a parent of the employee; - (d) a sibling of the employee; - (e) a grandchild of the employee; - (f) a grandparent of the employee; - (g) a child of the spouse or de facto partner of the employee (including a miscarriage, or stillborn as defined in section 6 of the Paid Parental Leave Act 2010); - (h) a parent of the spouse or de facto partner of the employee; - (i) a sibling of the spouse or de facto partner of the employee; - (i) a grandchild of the spouse or de facto partner of the employee; - (k) a member of the employee's extended family living in the same domestic dwelling as the employee. - (iii) For the purposes of this clause, extended family shall mean the following: - (a) a niece of the employee; - (b) a nephew of the employee; - (c) an uncle of the employee; - (d) an aunt of the employee;

-- a) a niece of the employee; - b) a nephew of the employee - c) an uncle of the employee - d) an aunt of the employee - e) a grandparent of the employee - f) a grandparent of the spouse or de facto partner of the employee - g) the spouse or de-facto partner of a sibling of the employee - h) the spouse or de-facto partner of the employee's child (son in law or daughter in law). - (iv) The employer may grant an employee up to 10 days additional bereavement leave upon request where circumstances warrant it, provided the employer is satisfied that extenuating circumstances exist.
-This request must be approved by the relevant Director or the Executive Manager People and Culture. - (v) Bereavement Entitlements for Casual Employee - a) Subject to providing satisfactory evidence to the employer, casual employees are entitled to not be available to attend work, or to leave work upon the death of a person. - b) The casual employee is not entitled to any payment for the period of nonattendance. - c) The employer must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
-The rights of the employer to engage or not engage a casual employee are otherwise not affected.
+- (e) a grandparent of the spouse or de facto partner of the employee; - (f) the spouse or de-facto partner of a sibling of the employee; - (g) the spouse or de-facto partner of the employee's child (son in law or daughter in law). - (iv) The Employer may grant an employee up to 10 days additional bereavement leave upon request where circumstances warrant it, provided the Employer is satisfied that extenuating circumstances exist.
+This request must be approved by the relevant Director or the Executive Manager People and Culture. - (v) Bereavement Entitlements for Casual Employee - (a) Subject to providing satisfactory evidence to the Employer, casual employees are entitled to not be available to attend work, or to leave work upon the death of a person. - (b) The casual employee is not entitled to any payment for the period of nonattendance. - (c) The Employer must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
+The rights of the Employer to engage or not engage a casual employee are otherwise not affected.